 A genuine operational capability as the single pilot of a multi-engine piston aeroplane is achieved.

-Our graduates continue with the Jet training at Comair and have achieved 100% pass rate.
+Our graduates continue with the Jet training at Comair Training Centre and have achieved 100% pass rate.

 The Head of Kenya Airways Flight Operations Training, Capt.
 Joseph Opere, commented on Progress Flight Academy training:

 "The training was completed to a high standard and on budget.
 All candidates completed their Embraer and Boeing 737 conversion First Officer training thereafter.
 We have been impressed by the quality of training received ...".

 The Director Flight Operations of British Airways Comair and principal of Comair Training Centre, Capt.
 Glen Warden, reports:

 “Students who have been trained by Progress have had a perfect score in terms of successful completion of the type rating on Boeing 737 Classic and NG”

 Comair Training Centre

 Comair operates the British Airways franchise on South African routes and also the budget airline `kulula.com'.
 The Comair Training Centre is in South Africa, close to the Johannesburg International Airport.

 The Boeing courses utilise two B737 level "D" full flight simulators for the Jet Orientation training as well as the type rating.
 The option of Boeing 737-3/4/500 Classic or Boeing 737-800 NG is offered.